alphagov/search-api/README.md

 - [New indexing process](doc/new-indexing-process.md): how to update a format to use the new indexing process
 - [Schemas](doc/schemas.md): how to work with schemas and the document types
-- [Popularity information](doc/popularity.md): Rummager uses Google Analytics data to improve search results.
+- [Popularity information](doc/popularity.md): Search API uses Google Analytics data to improve search results.
 - [Publishing advanced search](doc/advanced-search.md): Information about the advanced search finder
 - [Publishing document finders](doc/publishing-finders.md): Information about publishing finders using rake tasks